joestaniforth/Hangman/README.md

                 self.word_guessed = self.word_guessed[:pos]+[f'{letter}']+self.word_guessed[pos+1:]
  ```
  This used list slicing to only substitute at the necessary indices.
 Implementation of this required the .lower method to be implemented on the letter to make sure capitals
  and lower case letters wouldn't be treated differently.
 The most obvious place to insert this was directly after the input, as it require the fewest changes to the code.
+If the letter is not in the word, a life is subtracted.
+The 'check_letter' method was then added to the while loop in ask method, after all validations have passed.

+ ## Milestone 5: Putting it all together

+ This